Why Choose Me?

 First and foremost: I love animals.
 I will treat your animals with care, gentleness, and expert handling.
 One of the main reasons I started shearing was the very rough treatment I had witnessed on other farms – I wanted to offer a humane and thoughtful option to flock owners.
 Hard to believe, but I have heard some shearers comment that they don’t really like the animals they are shearing.

-Second: I am experienced.
-I have been shearing for 15 years.
-I have my own flock of sheep, goats, llamas, alpacas, equines, cattle, pigs, and livestock guardian dogs, and so work with animals on a daily basis.
+Second: I have more than 15 years’ experience.
+I took my first sheep shearing course in 2004 and my first alpaca shearing course in 2007, and started shearing full time in 2008.
+I have my own flock of sheep, goats, llamas, alpacas, equines, cattle, pigs, and livestock guardian dogs, and so I work with animals on a daily basis.

 Sixth: It’s not “just a job”.
 I regard shearing as a service, an art, and an essential component to animal welfare.
 I am proud to be able to offer this skill to the animal community.